Sergio George Presents: Salsa Giants: Repertoire and recordings

 Sergio George Presents: Salsa Giants It featured fifteen tracks, eight of these tracks were produced by George, and all of these were composed and written by multiple composers.
 "Aguanilé", for example, was composed by Héctor Lavoe and Willie Colón in 1970 for the album El Juicio, the song was re-recorded in 2007 by Marc Anthony for the Soundtrack album El Cantante inspired by the film of the same name, "Yo No Sé Mañana" composed by Jorge Luís Piloto and Jorge Villamizar recorded in 2009 for their album Ciclos which would win Best Salsa Album in 2010 and win the Latin Grammy Award for Best Tropical Song at the 10th Annual Latin Grammy Awards.
 "Un Disco Más" by the Colombian singer Charlie Zaa was recorded in 1995 for his album Sentimientos which was released in 1996 through Sonolux Records, composed and written by Leopoldo Gonzáles, originally the song had been performed by Ecuadorian pasillos and boleros singer Julio Jaramillo becoming hits in both cases indisputable for both interpreters.
 Sentimientos given a Premio Lo Nuestro award for "Tropical Album of the Year".

 "Valió la Pena" by Marc Anthony was composed in its Latin pop version for the album Amar Sin Mentiras in 2004 by José Luis Pagán, Fernando Estefano Salgado and by Anthony himself and later adapted to the album carried by himself.
 Name to a Salsa version that was produced by Sergio George, from the same album there is also "Tu Amor Me Hace Bien" that was also composed in Latin Pop and later in Salsa Version.

 Commercial performance

 The album was released in the United States on 24 June 2013.
 The Recording Industry Association of America (RIAA) certified Sergio George Presents: Salsa Giants Latin gold on 31 January 2014 for shipments of 30,000 copies.

 Singles

 "Para Celebrar" released on 12 June 2013 It was the only single from the album and was performed in November 2013 at the 14th Annual Latin Grammy Awards.

-Track listing
+Track list

+All tracks were produced by Sergio George.